tock/libtock-c/examples/tests/app_loader/abort-test/README.md

 When Button 2 is pressed, the app tries to load in the `adc` app.

-When button 3 is pressed, the app requests kernel to abort - the kernel deallocates resources for the app.
+When button 3 is pressed, the app requests kernel to abort.
 The userland app then waits for another button press from the user.

 Not pressing button 3 will write and load an app.